Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

   <figcaption>Figure 1: Example of painted weights on the skin of a bear character.
 From left to right: Hard Constraints, Slide Constraints and Soft Constraints.</figcaption>
 </figure>

-!!!
-Note
+> [!NOTE]
-    - *Hard*, *Soft* and *Slide* values are normalized for each vertex.
+> - *Hard*, *Soft* and *Slide* values are normalized for each vertex.
 Make sure to paint the values that you want to give priority to at the end in order to avoid the internal normalization override them in further strokes.

 ### AdonisFX Paint Tool